Hibernate Search guide

 Once you are done with the above, you’re ready to use Hibernate Search with an outbox.
 Don’t change any code, and just start your application: it will automatically detect when multiple applications are connected to the same database, and coordinate the index updates accordingly.

-Hibernate Search mostly behaves the same when using the However, there is one key difference: index updates are necessarily asynchronous; they are guaranteed to happen eventually, but not immediately.
-This means in particular that the configuration property This behavior is consistent with Elasticsearch’s near-real-time search and the recommended way of using Hibernate Search even when coordination is disabled. |
+This behavior is consistent with Elasticsearch’s near-real-time search and the recommended way of using Hibernate Search even when coordination is disabled.

 For more information about coordination in Hibernate Search, see this section of the reference documentation.